StrangerZhang/pyECO/README.md

 ## Note
 we use ResNet50 feature instead of the original imagenet-vgg-m-2048

-code tested on mac os 10.13 and python 3.6
+code tested on mac os 10.13 and python 3.6, ubuntu 16.04 and python 3.6

 ## Citation
 	@InProceedings{Danelljan_2017_CVPR,